 We are a full magnet program with approximately 1,600 students, and we follow the UC/CSU A-G requirements; our students’ electives reflect the theme of our magnet, medicine and science.
 Students take four years of math, English, and science.
-We require three years of the same foreign language and recommend that students take four.
+We require three years of the same foreign language.

 90% of our graduates go on to post-high school education with 70% attending four-year universities that include Princeton and Dartmouth, Spelman and Morehouse, UCLA and CSU Dominguez Hills, and other private and public colleges.
-Our students received 6.2 million dollars in merit based scholarships last year and achieved a 100% graduation rate.
+Our students received $8 million in merit-based scholarships and University grants last year and achieved a 99% graduation rate.

 The Medicine and Science Careers Program has been the centerpiece of our school’s curriculum since its establishment.
 Our program provides a unique opportunity for students to access experience-based learning in environments including hospitals, clinics, research laboratories, and university facilities.
 Additionally, students actively develop connections with experts and professionals throughout the community, both locally and globally.

 We currently have partnerships with the UCLA Medical Center, Charles R. Drew University, the Veterans Affairs Medical Center and Ambulatory Care Center, the Watts Healthcare Corporation, and the Martin Luther King Jr. Outpatient Clinic.